Clarence Thomas: Early life

 When her aunt's house burned down in 1955, Leola took her children to live with her in the room she rented in a tenement with an outdoor toilet in Savannah, leaving her daughter with the aunt in Pin Point.
 She asked her father, Myers Anderson, for help.
 He initially refused but agreed after his wife threatened to throw him out.
 Thomas and his brother went to live with Anderson, his maternal grandfather, in 1955 and experienced amenities such as indoor plumbing and regular meals for the first time.
 Despite having little formal education, Anderson had built a successful business delivering coal, oil, and ice.
 When racial unrest led to widespread protest and marches in Savannah from 1960 to 1963, Anderson used his wealth to bail out demonstrators and took his grandchildren to meetings promoted by the NAACP.
 Thomas has described his grandfather as the person who has influenced his life the most.

+When Thomas was 10 years old, Anderson began putting his grandsons to work during the summers, and Thomas helped build a house on a plot of farmland his grandfather owned.
+Anderson believed in hard work and self-reliance, never showed his grandsons affection, beat them frequently according to Leola, and impressed the importance of education on his grandchildren.
+Anderson taught Thomas that "all of our rights as human beings came from God, not man", and that racial segregation was a violation of divine law.